Tipping in Portugal is not expected but is appreciated. How much should you tip? Use our Portugal tipping guide for the answers.

 Stylist: Tipping in Portugal is considerate, but not expected, so tip 5 to 10 percent of the final bill if you’re satisfied with the results.

-Spa Service Provider: A tip isn’t expected, and may be refused, but you can leave up to 10 percent for anything that goes above and beyond your expectations.
+Spa Service Provider: A tip isn’t expected, but you can leave up to 10 percent for anything that goes above and beyond your expectations.

 More from SmarterTravel: